-- B1.2A In considering any Complaint and in granting any remedy under Clause B3 the Electricity and Gas Complaints Commissioner must determine what he or she considers is fair and reasonable in the circumstances having regard to all relevant information including: - (a) good industry practice; - (b) relevant codes of practice; - (c) model contracts; and - (d) the law. - B1.3 In determining what is good industry practice, the Electricity and Gas Complaints Commissioner must consult within the industry and, as he or she thinks fit, with the Board, the Electricity Commission and the Gas Industry Co. - B1.4A A recommendation must not be confidential, except to the extent required by law. - B1.4 In considering any Complaint and in granting any remedy under Clause B3, the Electricity and Gas Complaints Commissioner will seek to achieve consistency of determinations.
-However, the Electricity and Gas Complaints Commissioner is not bound by any previous decisions made by the Electricity and Gas Complaints Commissioner or any predecessor in his or her office except in relation to the interpretation of the Scheme rules.
+- B1.2A In considering any Complaint and in granting any remedy under Clause B3 the Electricity and Gas Complaints Commissioner must determine what he or she considers is fair and reasonable in the circumstances having regard to all relevant information including: - (a) good industry practice; - (b) relevant codes of practice; - (c) model contracts; and - (d) the law. - B1.3 In determining what is good industry practice, the Electricity and Gas Complaints Commissioner must consult within the industry and, as he or she thinks fit, with the Board, and the Minister of Consumer Affairs. - B1.4A A recommendation must not be confidential, except to the extent required by law. - B1.4 In considering any Complaint and in granting any remedy under Clause B3, the Electricity and Gas and Gas Complaints Commissioner is not bound by any previous decisions made by the Electricity and Gas Complaints Commissioner or any predecessor in his or her office except in relation to the interpretation of the Scheme rules.